Temporal-Difference estimation of dynamic discrete choice models: Theoretical Properties of TD estimators

-When the states are continuous, estimation of $h(a,x)$ and $g(a,x)$ is inherently non-parametric.
-Unlike the case with discrete states, the estimation error from the non-parametric functions does affect the estimation of $\theta^{*}$ to a first order, when using the pseudo-MLE criterion.
-The reason for this is that $h(a,x)$ and $g(a,x)$ are actually functions of two non-parametric terms: the choice probabilities $\eta(a,x)$, and the transition probabilities $f_{X}(x^{\prime}\vert a,x)$.
-The TD estimator implicitly takes both into account with a series approximation.
-Since the estimates for $f_{X}(x^{\prime}\vert a,x)$ and $\theta^{*}$ are not orthogonal under a pseudo-MLE, this extends to the lack of orthogonality between the estimates for $h(a,x),g(a,x)$ and $\theta^{*}$.
-Consequently, the estimator, $\hat{\theta}$, based on partial likelihood will converge at slower than parametric rates.
+Estimation of $h(a,x)$ and $g(a,x)$ is inherently non-parametric.
+This is because $h(a,x)$ and $g(a,x)$ are functions of two non-parametric terms: the choice probabilities $\eta(a,x)$, and the transition densities $K(x^{\prime}\vert a,x)$.
+The TD estimators implicitly take both into account.
+Under discrete states, the first-step estimation error does not affect the rates of convergence of structural parameters (see Online Appendix \ref{subsec:Discrete-states}).
+With continuous states, however, the first-step non-parametric estimation error does affect the estimation of $\theta^{*}$ to a first order when using the PMLE criterion (\ref{eq:estimate of theta}).
+This is because the estimates for $K(x^{\prime}\vert a,x)$ and $\theta^{*}$ are not orthogonal under a PMLE, which extends to the lack of orthogonality between the estimates for $h(a,x),g(a,x)$ and $\theta^{*}$.
+Consequently, the PMLE estimator with plug-in values of $\hat{h}$ and $\hat{g}$ will converge at slower than parametric rates.